avipathak99/LSTM-Implementation-from-Scratch/README.md

 Text Generation using single layer LSTM and stacked LSTM implemented in python using Tensorflow.

-Requirements:
+Dependencies:

-Python 2.7 or Python 3.3+
+  1)Python 2.7 or Python 3.3+

-Tensorflow r1.5
+  2)Tensorflow r1.5

-Numpy
+  3)Numpy

 instructions: